ArthurSudbrackIbarra/cloney/README.md

 - **Example Value**: Every variable must include an example value that demonstrates how it should be formatted and used.
 This example serves as a practical reference for users, helping them correctly configure variables within their customized templates.

+- **Validate (Optional)**: This parameter determines whether the variable's value should undergo validation when it is cloned.
+By default, this setting is enabled (`true`).
+Although not recommended, you have the option to disable validation by setting this field to `false`.
+Disabling validation can be particularly beneficial for variables with dynamic characteristics, such as variables that may assume various types or maps with dynamically changing keys.

 ## Providing Custom Variables

 When cloning a Cloney Template Repository, users can customize variables by providing values that align with the variable definitions in the `.cloney.yaml` metadata file.
 Here's an example of a `.cloney-vars.yaml` file that contains custom values for the variables: